Skip to main content

 3. Demonstrate leadership in public health practice, including research, policy, and advocacy.

-1. Be candidates for a baccalaureate degree in public health.
+1. Be candidates for a baccalaureate degree in public health in the last year of their program.

 2. Demonstrate leadership in public health practice, including research, policy, and advocacy.